opensearch-project/sql/sql-odbc/release-notes/sql-odbc.release-notes-1.7.0.0.md

 ## 2020-05-05, Version 1.7

-This is the first release of OpenDistro For ELasticsearch ODBC driver.
+This is the first release of OpenSearch ODBC driver.

 OpenSearch ODBC provides a driver for ODBC connectivity for OpenDistro SQL plugin.
 The driver has been developed from scratch and offers the following features in this initial release: